codemarc/refinery/distance.md

 <br/><br/>
-# ppm (prediction partial matchint)
+# ppm (prediction partial match)
-Given a set of symbols in a stream, it try\'s to predict the next symbol in the stream.
+Given a set of symbols in a stream, it try's to predict the next symbol in the stream.
 See [ppm](http://en.wikipedia.org/wiki/Prediction_by_partial_matching) for a detailed explanation

 <br/><br/>